*we still need to update the profile reflecting the fact that we moved to a house in the Sacred Valley *

 hello everyone!
-We are a family of four - with our two sweet girls (4yrs & 1yr) Mila and Quetzalli.
-While we come from the States (her) and Austria (him) we have lived in Lima, Perú now for five years and are going strong.
+We are a family of four - with our two sweet girls (5yrs & 2.5yr) Mila and Quetzalli.
+While we come from the States (her) and Austria (him) we have lived in Perú now for almost seven years and are going strong.
 Our home is an open tale - continually growing and learning, mostly from all the lessons that the girls offer, daily.
-We have been active hosts (on the other websites) for the last 5 years and have grown to absolutely love that aspect of our life here.
-Offering our home to new folks, travelling spirits, and more ideas and stories, inspires us as parents and has made a profound mark on the growth of our eldest child (the new one is a little too new still).
+We have been active hosts (on the other websites) for the last 5 years (with a break here for the Coronas during 2020) and have grown to absolutely love that aspect of our life here.
+Offering our home to new folks, travelling spirits, and more ideas and stories, inspires us as parents and has made a profound mark on the growth of our eldest child (the little one is a little too little still).
 The amount of experience and wonder to which Mila has been introduced really does inspire us, as her parents, to keep alive the organic spirit of opening our home, sharing our meals, and inviting people into our hearts.

 christian and I (steph) really love to engage in good conversation from anything in politics (especially!) to travel stories (we both were once wanderers!) or home traditions and recipes to the last good movie or concert you saw.
 We really felt, over the past few years of constant couchsurfers, how our home simply lit up with personalities and how it repainted our take on the day to day canvas - which has a tendency to become a bit too routine, perhaps.